 It might be challenging to find the right pad for your hiking adventures, but we’ve compiled a list with the best pads available to help you choose!

-- Not ideal warmth for temperatures below 32º F
+Cons: It could be a little wider, Not ideal warmth for temperatures below 32º F.

 This product is by far one of the best options available, comfortable, compact, and light.
 Using heavy-duty nylon, the company is confident enough in their product to provide you a lifetime warranty along with this pad!
 The pad is 2 inches thick, and its deployed dimensions are 10.91 x 3.43 x 3.23 inches.